istio/istio.io/content/en/docs/setup/getting-started/index.md

 ## Install Istio {#install}

-Follow these steps to install Istio using the `demo` profile on your chosen platform.
+Follow these steps to install Istio using the `demo` configuration profile on your chosen platform.

 1. Install the `demo` profile